ADRes1205/ADRes1205/README.md

 # Ann Dunn - Data Science Portfolio

 ## About Me
-I'm a data science graduate student with 3 years of professional analyst experience.
-I'm passionate about leveraging machine learning and data analytics to drive business insights and solve complex problems.
+I'm a Data scientist with a background in product analytics and ML across B2B and B2C environments.
+My work focuses on leveraging machine learning and data analytics to drive business insights and solve complex problems.

 ## Education
 **Saint Mary's University of Minnesota**